Antonius-Steinkamp/ErsterTest/README.md

 # ErsterTest
-Test how to work with Git on GitHub
+Test how to work with Git on GitHub and eclipse